littlebeen/Cloud-removal-model-collection/README.md

 # Cite

-If this project is useful to to you, please cite the paper:)
+If this project is useful to you, please cite thid paper :)

 ```
 @article{sui2024diffusion,